A T1D Love Story

 Though I was, indeed, hypoglycemic, and the room was still spinning, and Ryan was preoccupied with forcing glucose tablets into my sweaty hands, I realized that, yes, we were most certainly falling in love.
 And as my cherished “diaboyfriend,” Ryan has been redefining and expanding the meaning of that love every day since we first met.

-There are some obvious perks that come from T1D coupledom.
-For example, if I run out of test strips when we’re out to dinner, I can just borrow Ryan’s glucose meter instead.
-When you’re both type one, there is no need to worry about empty insulin vials during a weekend getaway because the backup supplies are always doubled.
+There are some obvious perks that come from type 1 diabetes (T1D) coupledom.
+For example, if I run out of test strips when we’re out to dinner, I can just borrow Ryan’s blood glucose meter instead.
+When you’re both type 1, there is no need to worry about empty insulin vials during a weekend getaway because the backup supplies are always doubled.

 The most wonderful part about being with Ryan is not the extra test strips, however; rather, it is the powerful lessons I have learned about what it means to love someone with a chronic disease, including myself.
 Before Ryan, I believed that my T1D was something a partner must learn to overlook like a character flaw or shameful secret.
 I felt that I would be lucky to find someone, anyone, tolerant enough to bear the enormous burden of blood and needles that came with my less-than-ideal package.
 Though I never consciously admitted to holding these beliefs until now, I certainly acted on them.